 What the heck is wrong with him!?

-Now, this obviously veers further into plot analysis than cultural analysis, but since we started the episode with Barrows showing herself as lacking any sense of professionalism and then heading down to the planet where no less than five of the crew have at least tried to abandon their duties—Teller making fun of Rodriguez for doing his job, Sulu firing the gun, Kirk blowing off his crew to gape at Ruth, and this highly aggressive flirting between McCoy and Barrows—did the story miss an important plot twist where the crew discovers they’re being drugged or otherwise manipulated into being unable to focus?
-Because that would explain a lot about this story.
+Now, this obviously veers further into plot analysis than cultural analysis, but since we started the episode with Barrows showing herself as lacking any sense of professionalism and then heading down to the planet where no less than five of the crew have at least tried to abandon their duties—Teller making fun of Rodriguez for doing his job, Sulu firing the gun, Kirk blowing off his crew to gape at Ruth, and this highly aggressive flirting between McCoy and Barrows—did the story miss an important plot twist where the crew discovers that someone drugged them or otherwise manipulated them into an inability to focus?
+That would explain a lot about this story.

 SULU: Captain, take cover!
 There’s a samurai after me.

 Sure.
-Of course the Asian guy who imagines himself as one of the Three Musketeers and likes 20th century firearms was thinking about a samurai.
+Of course the Asian guy who imagines himself as one of the Three Musketeers and likes 20th century firearms would think about a samurai chasing him.
 Why not, right?
+One word—certainly in the eyes of the writers—overpowers the rest.

 SPOCK: This is not human skin tissue, Captain.
 It more closely resembles the cellular casting we use for wound repairs.
 Much finer, of course.